 PROFESSIONAL TRACKS OF STUDY & SPECIAL DISTINCTIONS

-Baylor Law School offers 13 "Professional Tracks of Study" and four "Special Distinctions."
+Baylor Law School offers 15 "Professional Tracks of Study" and five "Special Distinctions."
 These tracks and distinctions will provide students with the opportunity to focus their studies based on interest and career goals.
-Students who matriculated prior to Fall 2015 can choose to complete an area of concentration or a track or special distinction.
-Students who matriculated Fall 2015 and after may complete a track or special distinction.

 The Professional Tracks are as follows: